LibriVox: Reputation

 LibriVox has garnered significant interest, in particular from those interested in the promotion of volunteer-led content and alternative approaches to copyright ownership on the Internet.

 It has received support from the Internet Archive and Project Gutenberg.
 Intellectual freedom and commons proponent Mike Linksvayer described it in 2008 as "perhaps the most interesting collaborative culture project this side of Wikipedia".

 The project has also been featured in press around the world and has been recommended by the BBC's Click, MSNBC's The Today Show, Reason, Wired, the US PC Magazine and the UK Metro and Sunday Times newspapers.

 Quality

 A frequent concern of listeners is the site's policy of allowing any recording to be published as long as it is understandable and faithful to the source text.
 This means that some recordings are of lower audio fidelity; some feature background noises, non-native accents or other perceived imperfections in comparison to professionally recorded audiobooks.
 While some listeners may object to those books with chapters read by multiple readers, others find this to be a non-issue or even a feature, though many books are narrated by a single reader.

+The narrations have been called outsider art.
+John Adamian, writing in Wired, noted: